 Higher order structure

-Microfluidic Modulation Spectroscopy is a powerful tool in the study of protein and peptide secondary structure.
+Microfluidic Modulation Spectroscopy is a powerful tool in the study of protein and peptide higher order structure.
 The amide I band (1700 – 1600 cm-1) probes the C=O stretch vibration of the peptide linkages which constitute the backbone of the protein structure.

 Alpha Helix and Beta Sheets

-The differing pattern of hydrogen bonding, dipole−dipole interactions, and the geometric orientations in the α-helices, β-sheets, turns, and random coil structures induce different absorption features in the amide I band.
-These are well correlated with second order structures.
+The differing pattern of hydrogen bonding, dipole−dipole interactions, and the geometric orientations in the alpha helices, beta sheets, turns, and random coil structures induce different absorption features in the amide I band.
+These are well correlated with higher order structures.
 An analysis of the absorption spectrum can be used to quantitatively determine the relative amounts of the substructures.
 These can then be used as a powerful probe for protein characterization, chemical and thermal stability, and protein aggregation.

 Shortcomings of FTIR, Raman and Circular Dichroism for Protein Secondary Structure Analysis